India's Bajaj, Mahindra post strong jump in Nov auto sales on festive demand

 Bajaj, the first Indian two-wheeler maker to report monthly sales, said domestic motorcycle volumes jumped 76% in November from a year ago.

+Top electric scooter maker Ola Electric said its registrations rose 82% to a record 30,000 registrations for the month.
+The IPO-bound firm's service network has been struggling to keep pace with rising sales, Reuters reportedearlier this week.

-Indians generally line up big-ticket purchases during the festive season, which ran from mid-October to mid-November this year.
+Indians generally line up big-ticket purchases during the festive season, which ran between mid-October and mid-November this year.

-Analysts have noted that the upcoming wedding season could further boost two-wheeler sales.
+Analysts noted that the wedding season, which is at its peakfrom late-November to mid-December, could further boost two-wheeler sales.

 Earlier this week, a dealers' body said retail sales of motorcycles and scooters grew nearly 21% during the festive period, driven by strong demand from rural consumers.

-Sport utility vehicle maker Mahindra said on Friday its overall auto sales grew 21% in November as it saw a "healthy festive season" but added that it faced supply challenges on select parts during the month.
+Sport utility vehicle maker Mahindra said on Friday its overall auto sales grew 21% in November as it saw a "healthy festive season."

+It, however, said that it faced supply challenges in select parts – an issue it has faced for months– without mentioning details.

 "We are keeping a close watch and taking appropriate steps to mitigate the challenges," said Veejay Nakra, president of Mahindra's automotive division.

+Meanwhile, Tata Motors TAMO.NS said its passenger vehicle sales fell slightly during the month.
+Tata - India's commercial vehicle market leader - said sales of its trucks and buses declined 3.5% in November.

-Top carmaker Maruti Suzuki India MRTI.NS and motorcycle maker Hero MotoCorp HROM.NS will report monthly numbers later in the day.
+Top motorcycle maker Hero MotoCorp HROM.NS and smaller rival TVS Motor TVSM.NS will report monthly numbers later in the day.

-(Reporting by Indranil Sarkar and Nandan Mandayam in Bengaluru; Editing by Eileen Soreng)
+(Reporting by Indranil Sarkar and Nandan Mandayam in Bengaluru; Editing by Eileen Soreng and Sonia Cheema)

 ((Indranil.Sarkar@thomsonreuters.com; Mobile: +91 7022132226;))